quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part18_II_Approximate.md

 :p How do you represent a function in one dimension using the Fourier series?
 ??x
-A function in one dimension having period \(\tau\) can be represented as a linear combination of sine and cosine functions that are each periodic with periods evenly dividing \(\tau\).
-For an aperiodic function defined over a bounded interval, these basis features can be used with \(\tau\) set to twice the length of the interval.
+A function in one dimension having period $\tau $ can be represented as a linear combination of sine and cosine functions that are each periodic with periods evenly dividing$\tau $.
+For an aperiodic function defined over a bounded interval, these basis features can be used with $\tau$ set to twice the length of the interval.

 Example:
 ```java